Book of Mosiah: King Benjamin speaks and appoints an heir

-King Benjamin's discourse in chapters 2 through 5 is considered by many Book of Mormon readers to be a significant piece of the Book of Mormon.
+King Benjamin's discourse in chapters two through five is considered by many readers to be a significant piece of the Book of Mormon.
 The king spoke of his life in service to the people, and how he even labored with his own hands that the people would not be unduly burdened with taxes.
 Yet he does not bring this up to boast, only to affirm that he has really been in the service of God.
 The King served God by serving his fellow human beings.
 He brings this to their mind as an example.
 If he, their king, labored to serve the people, then the people ought to labor to serve one another.
 And if he, their earthly king, merits any thanks from the people, how much more does God their heavenly king merit thanks from them.
 Yet if the people served God with all their power, they would remain in reality unprofitable servants, because God causes them to exist from instant to instant.
 The only thing God really requires from them in payment for creating the people and keeping them alive is for them to keep his commandments.
 He speaks of an angelic visitation and prophecies of Jesus Christ, his birth, identifying his mother as being named Mary, his ministry and miracles, his suffering, death and resurrection.
 He speaks of Jesus as being the judge, of his atonement as the means to overcome sin and the tendencies of the natural man in order to become a holy person.
 He emphasizes the importance to have faith in Jesus and to repent in order to become a child of Jesus Christ through His atonement.

 He also decrees that his son, Mosiah is the new king.
 He is the second king Mosiah, as his grandfather (King Benjamin's father) was also King Mosiah.